-The Curry School's Office of Research Administration assists faculty and graduate students with the development and submission of grant proposals for external sponsorship of projects.
+The Curry School's Office of Research Administration assists faculty and graduate students with the development and submission of grant proposals for internal and external sponsorship of projects.
 We also work with Curry School staff engaged in the day-to-day administration of funded projects to ensure compliance with University, state, federal and sponsor guidelines and regulations.
 Our goal is to help you write the best possible proposal and, if a grant is awarded, to assist you in managing it efficiently and effectively.

 Your first step is to develop an idea for a research project that you believe worthy of funding.
 You can do this on your own, with colleagues at Curry, other University of Virginia schools, or other institutions.
 If you decide to move forward with developing a proposal, you should inform your Department Chair or Center Director and consult with her/him about such matters as the potential need for space, other departmental support, or course release (i.e., buy-out) from teaching.